flowcate/deephub-advanced-setup/README.md

   * On the top left, open the drop down menu where the current realm "master" is visible.
   * Click on "Create Realm".
   * Click the browse button to import the omlox-realm.json file from this repo.
+  * Change the ssl property for the newly created realm:
+    * docker exec -it deephub-advanced-setup-keycloak-1 /bin/bash
+    * cd /opt/bitnami/keycloak/bin
+    * kcadm.sh update realms/omlox -s sslRequired=NONE --server http://localhost:8080/ --realm master --user user --password bitnami
 * Click "Users" in the vertical left main menu to add a new user.
 * Choose "Add User" and create a new user named "deephub-tester" (the rest of this example relies on it)
 * Set a password you want to use for this user in the "Credentials" tab of the newly created user.
 Disable the "Temporary" option to just keep the new password at the next login.
 * Go to the "Role mapping" tab and click "Assign role".
 * Mark the checkbox in front of "deephub-test-role" and click the "Assign" button below all assignable roles.

 That's it!
-You should now be able to start the setup (more details below) and connect to the DeepHub UI via a web browser at https://localhost/deephub-admin-ui/ or https://localhost/deephub-kiosk-ui/.
+You should now be able to start the setup (more details below) and connect to the DeepHub UI via a web browser at https://localhost/deephub-ui/admin/ or https://localhost/deephub-ui/.

 While you did all this, you may have looked at the console where you started all the containers and noticed the following error message from within the DeepHub container: